 To graduate with a B.A. in History you must take twelve courses.
 At least eight of those courses must be taken in the Penn Department of History.
-Depending on your choice of concentration or the general curriculum, you may count up to four courses from study-abroad programs or transfer credits from other institutions; history majors with a particular concentration may include "major-related" courses (i.e., courses from other Penn departments).
-No AP credits will be counted toward the History Major.
+Depending on your concentration, you may count up to four courses from other institutions (including study-abroad and transfer credits) or other Penn departments (i.e., "major-related" courses).

 A. Geographic Distribution

-Students must take a course in four of the following five geographic areas:
+Students must take a course in four of the following six geographic areas:

 - United States and Canada